canonical/github-runner-operator/docs/how-to/reactive.md

 This means, depending on which labels your users are setting in the workflow file, a different runner flavor will be used to execute the job.

+Switch to the k8s model and deploy the webhook router charm:

 ```shell
 juju switch k8s-model